ToontjeM/oracle-migration-demo/oracle-sample-schemas/README.md

 Use your current SYSTEM and SYS passwords, and also your actual default and temporary tablespace names.
-The passwords for the new HR, OE, PM, IX, SH and BI users will be set to the values you specify.
+The passwords for the new HRPLUS, OE, PM, IX, SH and BI users will be set to the values you specify.

 *Reminder*: currently the CO schema will not be installed as part of this